RebeccaFan/Agribot-Documentation/temperature.md

 ### Reasons why PT100 is used

+- It is one of the most accurate sensors becuase of its platinum material
-- Most accurate sensors and covers a good range of temperature
+- It covers a good range of temperature
-- Good longer-term stability and response time and has excellent linearity
+- Good long-term stability and response time
+- The relationship between resistance and temperature is relatively linear
 - Relatively immune to electrical noise
 - Often used in industrial operations for atmospheric conditions